SRP Park

 SRP Park is a baseball park in North Augusta, South Carolina, which is part of the Augusta, Georgia metropolitan area.
 It is the home of the Augusta GreenJackets, a Minor League Baseball team playing in the Single-A Carolina League.
 It opened on April 12, 2018, and can seat 4,782 people.
 SRP Park replaced Lake Olmstead Stadium as the home of the GreenJackets.

-SRP Park is part of the Riverside Village at Hammond's Ferry, which overlooks the Savannah River and the city of Augusta, featuring 280 apartments, over 100000 sqft square feet of office space, a Crowne Plaza hotel, and multiple shops, restaurants, and bars.
+SRP Park is part of the Riverside Village at Hammond's Ferry, which overlooks the Savannah River and the city of Augusta, featuring 280 apartments, over 100000 sqft of office space, a Crowne Plaza hotel, and multiple shops, restaurants, and bars.

 History

 Planning

 In 2007 the Ripken Baseball group, prior owners of the GreenJackets, began talks with the City of Augusta on a new riverfront ballpark to replace Lake Olmstead Stadium.
 After four fruitless years, a developer and the City of North Augusta proposed a new ballpark as the focal point of a mixed-use development on the northern shore of the Savannah River, across from Augusta.
 A basic agreement was struck between the team, Jacoby Development and the City of North Augusta on 35 marshy acres in 2011.